Bishwas-py/fiverr-scraping-api/README.md

-# Fiverr API - Scrapes Fiverr
+# Fiverr API v0.0.8 - Scrapes Fiverr profile

-Fiverr API - This Fiverr scrapping API is capable of getting all the info from a gig in Fiverr.
+Fiverr API (Newer Version) - This Fiverr scrapping API is capable of getting all the info from a gig in Fiverr.

 ## Installation